radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datasync/default/types.md

 ### Properties
 * **AccessKey**: string: Optional.
 The access key is used if credentials are required to access the self-managed object storage server.
 * **AgentArns**: string[] (Required): The Amazon Resource Name (ARN) of the agents associated with the self-managed object storage server location.
-* **BucketName**: string (Required, WriteOnly): The name of the bucket on the self-managed object storage server.
+* **BucketName**: string (WriteOnly): The name of the bucket on the self-managed object storage server.
 * **LocationArn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) of the location that is created.
 * **LocationUri**: string (ReadOnly): The URL of the object storage location that was described.
 * **SecretKey**: string (WriteOnly): Optional.
 The secret key is used if credentials are required to access the self-managed object storage server.
+* **ServerCertificate**: string: X.509 PEM content containing a certificate authority or chain to trust.
-* **ServerHostname**: string (Required, WriteOnly): The name of the self-managed object storage server.
+* **ServerHostname**: string (WriteOnly): The name of the self-managed object storage server.
 This value is the IP address or Domain Name Service (DNS) name of the object storage server.
 * **ServerPort**: int: The port that your self-managed server accepts inbound network traffic on.
 * **ServerProtocol**: string: The protocol that the object storage server uses to communicate.
 * **Subdirectory**: string (WriteOnly): The subdirectory in the self-managed object storage server that is used to read data from.